miukyo/rolauncher/README.md

 Good luck!
 Instructions coming soon™

-(Seriously though, check the releases page or just clone and build it yourself if you're brave enough)
+(Seriously though, check the releases page or just clone and build it yourself if you're smart enough)

 ## 📝 License